Tool Kit for Parents: Tips for Understanding What You Read

 To encourage visualization, have your student close her eyes and imagine a common object.
 Then have your child verbally describe or draw what she imagined.

 Once she understands the process, you may move to the next step.
 You read a sentence and cue her to develop visual images by asking detailed questions.
-As an example, consider the sentence, "The girl scurried down the street."
-Possible questions include,
+For example, possible questions for the sentence, “The girl scurried down the street” include:

 Reinforce that there are no right or wrong answers and each person creates a different visual picture.
-The important aspect is to be able to explain why you imagined your image, for example, that the girl is small.
+The important aspect is to be able to explain why you imagined your image (if the girl is small, for example).
 What cues did you use?

 Another way to represent information visually is to have your child draw a picture that shows what he read.
-Many children may find that representing in picture form creates a visual image that clarifies the meaning and the connection between people or events in what they read.
+Many children may find that representing words and/or stories in picture form creates a visual image that clarifies the meaning and the connection between people or events in what they read.

 Visual organizers

-Visual organizers are another extremely valuable technique and examples are used throughout previous Tool Kit articles.
-There are many different types of visual organizers and it is useful to select a format that matches the type of information the student is reading.
+Visual organizers are extremely valuable techniques, and there are many different types.
+It is useful to select a format that matches the type of information the student is reading.
 Three of many ways that organizers may be used are:

 Following are some examples of common types of visual organizers.